Uploading with Transmit for Mac

-In the Server field enter your domain name.
+In the Server field, enter your domain name.
 In this manual we are using your_domain.com as an example.
 You should replace your_domain.com with your actual domain name.
 You can also use the hostname of the server on which your account is hosted.
 This information can be found in the Welcome e-mail message of your hosting account or in the hosting Control Panel.

-In the User Name and Password fields enter the FTP login details you want to connect with.
+In the User Name and Password fields, enter the FTP login details you want to connect with.
 Normally, you would want to connect with your main Control Panel username/password pair.
 In case you want to connect with an FTP subuser you previously created in the FTP Manager section of your hosting Control Panel, you need to specify the login details for that particular user.

-For Initial Path use /www/www or leave empty.
+For Initial Path, use /www/www, or leave empty.

-If you need to publish to a subdomain on your site, please use /www/subdomain_name, where subdomain_name must be replaced with the name of your subdomain.
+If you need to publish to a subdomain on your site, use /www/subdomain_name, where subdomain_name must be replaced with the name of your subdomain.
 For example, if you have sub.your_domain.com, you should enter /www/sub in the Initial Path field.

-The Port setting should be 21.
+The Port setting should be set to 21.

-The Protocol setting should be FTP.
+The Protocol setting should be set to FTP.

 2. Click the Connect button.
 Your Transmit program will connect to the server and display the main directory that your site files are to be stored in.